Blog

 • Native translators who abided by ISO-quality standards significantly increased translation quality

-Once your company experiences increased translation volumes, it is important to begin developing a good translation management strategy.
+Once your company experiences regular localization needs or increased translation volumes, it is important to begin developing a good translation management strategy.
 This will help your team streamline collaboration, simplify the translation of different content formats, save time and costs, ensure quality and accuracy, and uphold consistency in all your translation work.

 Companies can choose to manage translations in-house or outsource them.
-Those that outsource to translation agencies can usually opt for project management to be included in the scope of services provided.
+Those that outsource to translation agencies can usually opt for project management to be included in the scope of services provided due to the expertise .

 Sophia Guan